aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getPassword() {#getPassword--}

+<b>@deprecated.</b> Please use the 'password' property instead.
 Gets and set the password of the workbook.

 ```javascript
 getPassword() : string;